rguiscard/fossil-scm-in-zig/README.md

     translate_step.dependOn(&install_add_c.step);
 ```

 `captureStdOut()` will return a path to the content of stdout, and it can be installed into a designated path with `addInstallFile()`.
+Please note that this `add_c_path` does not exist yet in `build.zig`.
+If you try to print its value, it will either be null or causes error.
+This value is only available after `zig build` is finished.
+Therefore, it can only be used as a way to pass information.

 To work at many source codes, try this: